 The Buffalo Tract area included in the four parcels is sacred to The Santa Ana and San Felipe Pueblos who believe it should remain undeveloped with absolutely no gravel mining.
 Open-pit mining of gravel produces a class of particulates associated with desert winds and disturbed soil and can cause health problems, specifically respiratory health (lungs and airway) and secondary issues such as heart problems.
 Larger particles can stay in the air for minutes or hours and can travel as little as a hundred yards or as much as 30 miles.
 Smaller particles can stay in the air for days or weeks and can travel even farther, as in many hundreds of miles.

 “The surrounding community is united in their opposition to gravel mining on these public lands that serve as critical wildlife connections between the Sandia Mountains to the south and the Sangre de Cristo Mountains to the north,” said Heinrich, member of the Senate Energy and Natural Resources Committee.
-“I’m confident this is the Congress the New Mexico delegation comes together and successfully moves this legislation across the finish line,” he said in a press release.
+“I’m confident this is the Congress [during which] the New Mexico delegation comes together and successfully moves this legislation across the finish line,” he said in a press release.

 “The protection of New Mexico’s land and water is integral to our cultures, ways of life, and the protection of our natural resources,” said Stansbury, member of the House Natural Resources Committee.
 “I am proud to re-introduce the Buffalo Tract Protection Act to protect the sacred and ancestral lands of San Felipe Pueblo and Santa Ana Pueblo, safeguard the health of our communities, and preserve our ecosystems for generations to come.”